Yo-of/hackthon-hub/README.md

 For more details, check the [LICENSE](LICENSE) (code) and [LICENSE-content](LICENSE-content) (content) files.

 ## 🚀 Contributing
 We welcome contributions!
 If you have ideas, bug fixes, or improvements, feel free to submit a pull request.
-Check out the Contributing Guide for more details.

 ## 📬 Contact
 If you have any questions or suggestions, feel free to reach out via **mohammedlouali27@gmail.com** or **yo_of** on discord